Margret Dieck

 Margret Dieck (July 1941 – 28 November 1996) was a German gerontologist and is considered one of the country's distinguished representatives of gerontology, especially of the socio-politico-scientific orientation.
-She is one of the most important members of the “Kölner Schule” in gerontology, whose credo is the “Lebenslagekonzept” (circumstance concept) – a concept for explaining, describing and evaluating living conditions of population groups, implementing material as well as immaterial characteristics.
-One further aim of this school is to identify the living situation of socially deprived and endangered population groups and, based on that, to offer propositions for improvement.

-Biography
+She was an influential member of the "Kölner Schule" in gerontology.

+Early life and education

-Margret Dieck is born in Bad Godesberg, a district of Bonn.
-She grows up in a doctor's family.
-After finishing school, Dieck studies economic and social sciences in Cologne, and finishes her studies as a diploma economist.
-Her first job is an academic associate's position at the “Forschungsinstitut für Einkommenspolitik und Soziale Sicherung“ (research institute for incomes policy and social security) in Cologne.
-Her first scientific works are on the theory of social regulation, social cybernetics and on the economical theory of the statutory health insurance.
+Margret Dieck was born in Bad Godesberg, a district of Bonn, to a family of doctors.
+After finishing school, Dieck studied economic and social sciences in Cologne, and finished her studies as a diploma economist.
+Her first job was an academic associate's position at the Forschungsinstitut für Einkommenspolitik und Soziale Sicherung (research institute for income policy and social security) in Cologne.
+Her first scientific works were on the theory of social regulation, social cybernetics and on the economic theory of statutory health insurance.

+Career

-In 1966, Dieck changes to an academic assistant's position at the “Forschungsstätte für öffentliche Unternehmen“ (research institution for public enterprises) at the University of Cologne.
-There, she soon assumes as well the business operations.
-After only one year, in 1967, she changes again, to an academic associate's position at the “Seminar für Sozialpolitik und Genossenschaftswesen“ (seminar for social policy and cooperative system), that is as well part of the University of Cologne.
-This Seminar is led by Gerhard Weisser and, later, Otto Blume: those two teachers who probably influence Dieck's work the most.
-In this period, Margret Dieck concerns herself inter alia with financing and the promotion of public enterprises and with the economic operating of labour unions.
-Dieck achieves the title “Dr. rer. pol.”
+In 1966, Dieck moved to an academic assistant's position at the Forschungsstätte für öffentliche Unternehmen (research institution for public enterprises) at the University of Cologne.
+At the same time, she assumed responsibility for business operations.
+After one year, in 1967, she became an academic associate at the Seminar für Sozialpolitik und Genossenschaftswesen (seminar for social policy and cooperative system) at the University of Cologne.
+In this period, Dieck focused on financing and the promotion of public enterprises and the economic operating of labour unions.
+Dieck achieved the title "Dr. rer. pol."
 (Doctor rerum politicarum – Doctor of political and economic sciences) in the same year.

-The young academic is early concerned with the living situation of weak and endangered persons – partly motivated by the respective preliminary work of Gerhard Weisser and Otto Blume.
-The results of the latter on questions of the living situation of elder people are the basis for Dieck's special interest in the social subjects of gerontology.
-This interest makes her change to the “Kuratorium Deutsche Altershilfe” (KDA, curatorship of German seniority age) in 1969.
-She initiates there the foundation of an institute for senior housing, which she academically leads from 1970 on, and until she leaves for the „Deutsches Zentrum für Altersfragen e.V.“ (DZA, German centre for aging questions) in 1974.
+Dieck was concerned with the living situation of weak and endangered persons – partly motivated by the respective preliminary work of Gerhard Weisser and Otto Blume.
+The results of studying living conditions for the elderly are the basis for Dieck's special interest in the social subjects of gerontology.
+Subsequently, she moved to the Kuratorium Deutsche Altershilfe (KDA, curatorship of German seniority age) in 1969.
+There, she initiated the foundation for an institute for senior housing, which she led from 1970 until 1974, when she departed for the Deutsches Zentrum für Altersfragen e.V.
+(DZA, German centre for aging questions).